-The SEED model uses a specific definition of "standardized assessment."
+The Oxford School District Evaluation Plan uses a specific definition of "standardized assessment."
 As stated in the Connecticut Guidelines for Educator Evaluation, a standardized assessment is characterized by the following attributes:

 - Administered and scored in a consistent or "standard" manner; - Aligned to a set of academic or performance "standards;" - Commonly-administered (e.g., nation- or statewide); and - Often administered only once a year, although some standardized assessments are administered two or three times per year.